-A pine forest full of wonder on the crossing between Glossop and Sheffield.
+A stunning pine forest walk full of wonder on the crossing between Glossop and Sheffield...

 The crossing between Glossop and Sheffield across the north Peaks is majority open moorland, a vast expanse of tonal browns and biting wind, but before you reach the brow on the Glossop side of Snake Rd is a Pine forest full of wonder.